 Plant a 24-inch (or larger) pot with:

 indeterminate tomato and cage (1)

 No matter what size pot you use for growing vegetables, it must have drainage holes to allow excess water to drain away.
 Otherwise, your plants will most likely drown from overwatering.

 Use Premium Potting Soil

-To grow a successful container vegetable garden, start with great soil—not soil from your yard, but what’s known as a potting mix.
-These mixes, like Miracle-Gro® Potting Soil, contain the right blend of materials like coir, peat moss and/or compost to create an ideal growing environment for roots inside a pot.
-Potting mixes don’t compact, but instead provide good drainage and air flow.
-Another great option is Miracle-Gro® Moisture Control Potting Mix, which helps protect plants against over- and under-watering.
-If you're planning to re-use last year's potting mix, you'll want to work a little rejuvenation magic first.
-Add a layer of Miracle-Gro® Refresh 1™ Soil Revitalizer per the label directions to restore nutrition and other soil components that your plants need to grow their best.
+To grow a successful container vegetable garden, start with great soil - not soil from your yard, but what's known as a potting mix.
+These mixes, like Miracle-Gro® Potting Mix, contain the right blend of materials to create an ideal growing environment for roots inside a pot.
+Potting mixes aren't as dense as garden soil, and provide good drainage and air flow.
+Another great option is Miracle-Gro® Moisture Control® Potting Mix, which helps protect plants against over- and under-watering.

 Pick a Sunny Spot

 Place your container vegetable garden in a spot that receives at least six hours of sun daily, wherever that may be.
 (Know that pots placed on pavement, though, tend to heat up and need extra water.)
 Growing vegetables in pots allows you to fudge the growing season by placing pots in an area with a micro-climate.
 For instance, lining pots along a south-facing wall in early spring warms soil quickly so you can plant sooner.
 In autumn, a south- or west-facing wall retains heat and can help extend the growing season as frost threatens.